salihozkara/MD/Database-tables.md

 ### CmsMediaDescriptors

-This table is utilized by the CMS kit module to manage media files by using the abp blob storing package.
+This table is utilized by the CMS kit module to manage media files by using the [BlobStoring](../Blob-Storing.md) module.

 ---